-The Audit Committee has advised the Corporation that the College has an effective framework for governance and risk management in place.
-The Audit Committee believes the College has effective internal controls in place.
-The specific areas of internal audit work commissioned by the Audit Committee in 2020-21 were:
+The Audit Committee has advised the Corporation that the corporation has an effective framework for governance and risk management in place.
+The Audit Committee believes the corporation has effective internal controls in place.

+The specific areas of work undertaken by the Audit Committee in 2022-23 and up to the date of the approval of the financial statements were: